Optimal Utilization Strategy of the LiFePO$_4$ Battery Storage

-In \cite{stroe2016degradation}, empirical capacity fade models due to both cycling and idling are provided based on the accelerated aging tests results:
+In \cite{stroe2016degradation}, empirical capacity fade models due to both idling and cycling are provided based on the accelerated aging tests results:

-where $SoC^\text{cyc}$ is the SoC level around which a cycle is made, i.e., median cycle SoC, $DoD$ is the cycle DoD, $n$ is the number of cycles, $SoC^\text{idl}$ is the average battery SoC and $\tau$ is time in days.
+where $SoC^\text{idl}$ is the average battery SoC, $\tau$ is time in days, $SoC^\text{cyc}$ is the SoC level around which a cycle is made, i.e., median cycle SoC, $DoD$ is the cycle DoD, and $n$ is the number of cycles.
+The particular values of model parameters have been obtained in \cite{stroe2016degradation} by fitting the empirically obtained data to the model developed using the least-squares method.

-It can be noted that both (\ref{eq:cap_fade_cyc}) and (\ref{eq:cap_fade_idl}) are formulated for the cell temperature of $25$\degree C, which is considered to be constant in our study.
-The reason for that is two-fold.
-First, the battery thermodynamics depend on many application and chemistry agnostic factors, including ambient conditions, battery system form factor, and design of a cooling system.
-Second, most of the battery storage applications correspond to the C-rate, which does not exceed one, meaning that power losses are moderate and they do not influence cell temperature significantly \cite{patsios2016integrated}.
+It can be noted that both (\ref{eq:cap_fade_idl}) and (\ref{eq:cap_fade_cyc}) are formulated for the cell temperature of $25$\degree C, which is considered to be constant in the present study.
+Similar to the state-of-the-art methods in \cite{li2020design} and \cite{berrueta2018combined}, it is assumed that the battery storage system is equipped with a thermal management system that, in combination with a low C-rate power output corresponding to most battery storage applications, results in a flat temperature profile of battery storage \cite{patsios2016integrated}.